How to protect a TV format

 Game show formats and reality TV shows like Love Island and Big Brother have been extremely popular not only in the UK, but also internationally.
 Format rights are therefore important both commercially and creatively, however, since a TV format is essentially an idea for a TV programme, it is difficult to protect it as copyright works (as copyright does not protect ideas).

-In the UK, TV format can potentially be subject to copyright protection as:
+In the UK, TV formats can potentially be subject to copyright protection as:

 - literary works (in case of scripts and ‘paper formats’ in written form which describe the format’s structure, sequence, proposed name and other key production elements),